 Analyzing SPDR Select Sector Fund - Energy Select Sector's Unusual Options Activity

-On Friday, shares of SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) saw unusual options activity.
-After the option alert, the stock price moved down to $48.16.
+SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) shares experienced unusual options activity on Thursday.
+The stock price moved up to $50.16 following the option alert.

 - Option Type: SWEEP